By Eric Vandenbroeck and co-workers

 According to

-Brigadier Yousaf, General Zia ul-Haq's motives in
+Brigadier Yousaf, General Zia ul-Haq's motives in agreeing to make

-seeking leadership in the Muslim world, securing national unity through Islam, and
+leadership in the Muslim world, securing national unity through Islam, and

 obtaining Western economic and military assistance were also factors that